AU-Master-Thesis/thesis/sections/background/factor-graphs.typ

   caption: [Here shown are two factor graphs, one for a green#sg robot, and one for a purple#sp robot.
 In this specific case the two robots are close to each other, and perfectly aligned.
 At the top, the planning horizon is shown in red#sr, #text(theme.maroon, $n$) times-steps into the future, #text(theme.maroon, ${t_1, t_2, dots, t_n}$).
 Variables are visualised as circles, and factors as squares.], )<fig-robot-factor-graph>

-== Belief Propagation <background-belief-propagation> // The Sum-Product Algorithm <background-sum-product-algorithm>
+== Belief Propagation <s.b.belief-propagation> // The Sum-Product Algorithm <background-sum-product-algorithm>

 // NOTES:
 // Sum-Product Algorithm @theodoridis_machine_2020